Ch-Jameel/Fruits-Images-Classification-/README.md

 model.save("fruit_classification.h5")
 ```

 Feel free to explore this project further and modify the code as needed.
-Happy coding!

----

-Make sure to replace the code placeholders with actual links to your dataset, and update the model architecture section with the appropriate layers and configurations used in your project.